ErikKalkoken/www-0-cal-net/howto/onboarding.md

 ### Completed
 {:.no_toc}

-You should now see the dashboard of Alliance Auth with your main character, which should look something like this:
+You should now see the dashboard of RABIS Auth with your main character, which should look something like this:

 ![Auth Dashboard](/img/auth07.png)

 Congratulations!
-You have successfully logged into Alliance Auth and authorized your main character.
+You have successfully logged into RABIS Auth and authorized your main character.

 **Friends with no access** \\
 If you are requesting access as a friend and don't see the services menu after login than you have not yet been cleared for access.
 Please notify a diplo or an admin on our Discord about your issue.